Our research is editorially independent but we may earn a commission for purchases made through our links.

 There are lots of different types of accommodations that you can book for a night’s stay when you travel – hotels, motels, campgrounds, and resorts.
 But the sharing economy continues to change the way we think about travel and where we choose to stay when we explore new places.

 When you book an Airbnb, for example, you can stay in some really fascinating places that you’d probably never even see otherwise.
 In Arizona, Airbnb often accommodations celebrate the free spirit of the southwest with traditional Native American and Old West-inspired architecture and amenities.
-Other Airbnbs around the state celebrate nostalgia and the “tiny home” movement.
-Not are they fascinating, but these types accommodations also provide opportunities to connect with experienced locals who can offer advice on what to see and where to eat!
+Other Airbnbs dotted around some of the best cities in Arizona celebrate nostalgia and the “tiny home” movement.
+Not only are they fascinating, but these types of accommodations also provide opportunities to connect with experienced locals who can offer advice on what to see and where to eat!

-To make your next trip to Arizona more memorable, these are 10 of the most unique and unusual Airbnb rentals that you’ll find in the state of Arizona.
+To make your next trip to Arizona more memorable, these are some of the most unique and unusual Airbnb rentals that you’ll find in the state of Arizona.

 Kivas are traditional rooms used by Native Americans to host meetings and religious rituals.
 And you can sleep in a kiva-themed Airbnb when you stay in Cave Creek, Arizona.
 The home is on a quarter-acre lot and has a sleeping loft and 10-foot ceilings.
 This is a nice place to disconnect from technology because there’s no television, but plenty of views to watch the sunset over the Sonoran Desert.
 You’ll also find walking trails and an outdoor fire pit here.
 The Kiva can accommodate up to four guests in two beds, and children are welcome.